-- a.
+- 1. Semi-Annual Monitoring Reports For each monitored medium, all monitoring results shall be reported semi-annually.
+Semi-Annual Monitoring Reports shall include, at a minimum, the following: - a.
 Topographic Map.
 A topographic map (or copy of an aerial photograph), at an appropriate scale, identifying the Facility, the locations of observation stations, monitoring points, background monitoring points, and the groundwater elevation contours with interpreted groundwater flow direction and gradient. - b.
 Groundwater Elevations.
-The method and time of groundwater elevation measurements, a description of the method used to purge the well and collect groundwater samples, and quality assurance/quality control (QA/QC) procedures used. - c.
+The method and time of groundwater elevation measurements, a description of the method used to purge the well and collect groundwater samples, and quality assurance/quality control (QA/QC) procedures used.
+The groundwater elevations shall be corrected for groundwater density using field measurements of groundwater density, depth to groundwater and depth to the bottom of the wells.
+A figure depicting the groundwater elevation contours, corrected for density, shall be included in the report. - c.
 Field Logs.
 Field logs used during well purging and sampling.
 At a minimum, the field logs should include the following: - i.
 The well number, - ii.
 The sampling date and time, - iii.
-The method of monitoring Field Monitoring Parameters and calibration of equipment used to monitor Field Monitoring Parameters. - iv.
+The method of monitoring Field Monitoring Parameters and calibration of equipment used to monitor Field Monitoring Parameters,

+- iv.
 The purge method (if a pump is used, include the depth of pump placement in each well and the pumping rate), and - v.
 The purge and sample collection information such as: date each well was purged; well recovery time; method of disposal of the purged water; an estimate of the volume of water purged from each well; the results of all field analyses; depth to groundwater prior to purging, at the conclusion of purging, and when the sample was collected; the method of measuring the water level; and field personnel names and signature. - d.
 Data Tables.
 Cumulative tabulated monitoring data for all monitoring points and constituents (including the Monitoring Parameters and 5-Year COCs).
 Concentrations below the laboratory reporting limit shall not be reported as "ND," unless the reporting limit is also given in the table.
 Otherwise, they shall be reported "<" next to the reporting limit (e.g., <0.10).
-Upon request of Regional Water Board staff, data files shall be provided electronically in a file format approved by the Regional Water Board.
-Any electronic files submitted to the Regional Water Board in accordance with Order R7-2021-0008 and this MRP, shall not be password protected. - e.
+Upon request of Regional Water Board staff, data files shall be provided electronically in a file format approved by the Regional Water Board in accordance with Order R7-2022-0011 and this MRP, shall not be password protected. - e.
 Graphical Display.
 For monitoring wells in corrective action or evaluation monitoring, a graphical display of groundwater concentrations for all COCs for which there is measurably significant evidence of a release, including all historical data for those COCs from at least 5 years prior to the detection of a release at that location.
-Each graph shall plot the concentration of one or more constituents at an appropriate scale that allows changes in concentrations to be discerned, including the use of a semi-log scale for concentrations that change by more than three orders of magnitude.
+Each graph shall plot the concentration of one or more constituents at an appropriate scale that allows changes in concentrations to be discerned, including the use of a semi-log scale for concentrations that change by more than three orders of magnitude. - f.
+Summary of Groundwater Conditions.
+A written summary of the monitoring results and any changes to the groundwater monitoring system since the previous report.
+The written summary shall include a discussion of the groundwater flow rate and direction,10 the appearance of trends or other information that may indicate a adjacent to the Facility.